 Take our PIP test to score yourself for daily living and mobility.
-It calculates your results, shows what you may qualify for, and can email you a copy if you like.
+It calculates your results, and show what you may qualify for.*

 Discover quick and clear answers to the most common questions about PIP.